AndrewFriery/CSCI3308-011-02/README.md

 ### Team Communication

-- We are communication through text message.
-We have created a group text message with everyone in there and may also be doing discord but still undecided.
+- We are communicating through text message.
+We have created a group text message with everyone.
 We will aim to communicate multiple times a week.